 Unlike humans, dogs don’t usually yawn when they’re tired.
 Does your dog yawn more in the presence of strangers?
 Yawning can be a sign of fear or stress; try to slowly introduce your dog to new people to avoid this, and don’t rush any interactions.

-Seeing your dog pressing its head against the wall calls for immediate attention, as this is a common sign of numerous very serious issues, such as brain disease, or even toxic poisoning.
-In this case, taking your dog to an emergency vet is necessary.
+Seeing your dog pressing its head against the wall calls for immediate veterinary attention, as this is a common sign of numerous very serious issues, such as brain disease, or even toxic poisoning.
+If this is the case, taking your dog to an emergency vet is essential.

 A dog’s way of being doesn’t change without a reason, so take note of any behavioral changes.